Lupin3000/RPLidar/readme.md

 # RPLidar A1M8

-The Python3 scripts run on Linux, macOS and Windows.
+The Python3 scripts for [RPLIDAR A1](https://www.slamtec.com/en/Lidar/A1) run on Linux, macOS and Windows.

 Examples: